SNBSLibs/Licensing.ActivationKeys/README.md

 # Licensing library from SNBS

-Free.
+This free, open-source .NET library allows you to license your non-free applications through activation keys.

+*Free.
 Easy to use.
-No license files. **Everything is XML-documented in the code, so IntelliSense can show you all info about any member.**
+No license files.
+Everything is XML-documented in the code, so IntelliSense can show you all info about any member.*

-If you need to know about all aspects of using this library, or you want to test it, consider the directory `Licensing.ActivationKeys.Tests` containing the unit tests created for this library.
+If you want to know about all aspects of using this library, or you want to test it, consider the directory `Licensing.ActivationKeys.Tests` containing the unit tests created for this library.

 ## Installation